 Some of the recent civil and criminal matters handled by Mr. Harvey include:

-- protecting a major corporation from “whistleblower” claims made to federal agencies;
+- protecting a major energy company from “whistleblower” claims made under a false claims act;

-- representing major pharmaceutical companies in government investigations and suits brought under state consumer protection and deceptive practices statutes;
+- representing major pharmaceutical companies in Attorneys General investigations and suits brought under state consumer fraud statutes;

 - extracting a target from a federal criminal tax fraud investigation;